Morecambe Offshore Windfarm

 The non-statutory consultation for the Morgan and Morecambe Offshore Wind Farms Transmission Assets also closed on 4 June 2023.

-The statutory consultation is now open for the Morgan and Morecambe Offshore Wind Farms: Transmission Assets, making this our third round of consultation for the project.
+In October 2023, the statutory consultation for the Morgan and Morecambe Offshore Wind Farms: Transmission Assets, took place, making this our third round of consultation for the Project.

-To find out more about the consultation stages taking place and to see an overview of the work we’ve carried out following consultation feedback, please visit the consultation website at: www.morecambeandmorgan.com.
+To find out more about the consultations undertaken and the latest project updates, please visit the consultation website at: www.morecambeandmorgan.com.

 Planning and consent